blakadder/blog/_posts/2023-10-28-ticwatch-pro-5-smart-watch-home-control.md

 [![App health tracking](/assets/images/ticwatchpro5/app_healthtracking.jpg){: width="33%"}](/assets/images/ticwatchpro5/app_healthtracking.jpg)[![App settings](/assets/images/ticwatchpro5/app_settings.jpg){: width="33%"}](/assets/images/ticwatchpro5/app_settings.jpg)[![App settings](/assets/images/ticwatchpro5/app_settings2.jpg){: width="33%"}](/assets/images/ticwatchpro5/app_settings2.jpg)

-The feature to sync DND modes between the phone and watch is great but I also miss the option to sync bedtime mode.
-Would really love to see that added in the future.
+<del>The feature to sync DND modes between the phone and watch is great but I also miss the option to sync bedtime mode.
+Would really love to see that added in the future.</del>

+Update 2023-11-09: With the firmware update RMDB.231019.002 released on November 6th the DND syncing option is removed from the watch but an option to schedule bedtime mode is added which is sort of what I wished for.
+Now you can customize notification vibration pattern in _Settings -> Vibration_.

 ## Smart Home on your Wrist